 Content Standards: Reading

-In 2014 St. Malachy School purchased the Go Math curriculum by Houghton Mifflin.
-Go Math is a comprehensive Grade K-6 mathematics program developed to support the Common Core State Standards for Mathematics and the NCTM Curriculum Focal Points.
+St. Malachy uses Go Math curriculum by Houghton Mifflin.
+Go Math is a comprehensive Grade K-8 mathematics program developed to support the Common Core State Standards for Mathematics and the NCTM Curriculum Focal Points.
 Teachers also supplement their math curriculum with Dreambox Learning.
-This is an adaptive, online K-8 math program designed to complement classroom instruction.
-Our hope is Dreambox online math will provide the increased assessment results we are seeking.
+This is an adaptive, online K-8 math program designed to provide additional individualized instruction to help students close achievement gaps in their math skills.